jocialmedia/fullstack_nanodegree_project1_movie-trailer-website/README.md

 ![alt tag](https://github.com/jocialmedia/fullstack_nanodegree_project1_movie-trailer-website/blob/master/moviepage_detailinfo.png)

 After clicking on any of the movies an info box appears, which shows the movie poster and detailed information.
-This also includes separate buttons which link to the films Wikipedia article or its entry in the "International Movie Database (IMDB).
-Other buttons open a direct search for the film title at Bing, DuckDuckGo and Google.
+This also includes separate buttons which link to the films Wikipedia article or its entry in the International Movie Database (IMDB).
+Other buttons open a direct search for the film title at Bing, DuckDuckGo or Google.
 In the lower right corner of the info box the movies trailer is embedded.

 #### Installation

 Step 1.
-Make sure you have PHP, Get and Python installed on your computer and your virtual server running.
+Make sure you have PHP, Git and Python 2.7. installed on your computer and your virtual server running.

 Step 2.
 Get this code on your computer by going into the designated root folder of your virtual server (f.e. **htdocs**) and run